harish-metalhawk/Harness/README.txt

 4)"-n" : This option makes the harness run in plain mode that is with no build detection

+5)"-c" : which runs the harness with the currently available lates build

 Brief description :

 1) "-d" : when run in this mode the SANDBOX variable is exported , which could be used by the Jobs , for example to get java -version for a new build,